 As far as domestic airlines go, United Mileage Plus, Delta SkyMiles and JetBlue TrueBlue are the only airlines with no expiration policy – your miles are yours forever!
 On the other hand, the rest of the major worldwide airlines have policies ranging from 24 months to 36 months, typically based on the date of your last qualifying activity.

 Thankfully, it’s relatively easy to extend the life of your miles without actually getting on a plane.
 Qualifying activity can include everything from using a shopping portal, visiting a participating dining rewards restaurant, buying miles, or donating miles.

 As a very general outline, here are the miles I’d recommend you accrue based on the regions you’re hoping to visit and how you’d like to get there.
-If you need inspiration, check out my Trip Reports to see products I’ve flown and places I’ve been using miles and points.
+If you need inspiration, check out the OMAAT Trip Reports to see products we’ve flown and places I’ve been using miles and points.

-This is where a flexible points currency comes in handy – so you can direct points to the right programs at the right times.
+This is where a flexible point currency comes in handy – so you can direct points to the right programs at the right times.

 Europe Business Class

 All the flexible-points currencies are great here.
 Focus on either American Express Membership Rewards, Chase Ultimate Rewards, or Capital One, making sure you don’t over-diversify your miles.
 Air France-KLM Flying Blue is one of the best programs for business class award space to Europe, but the surcharges can be high.
 Amex, Brex, Capital One, Citi, and Chase points all transfer to Flying Blue.

 Africa is tough for award travel, but as long as you know that going in (and can be flexible) it’s not impossible.
 Look at Chase Ultimate Rewards, American AAdvantage, and Alaska Mileage Plan for the best values.